 Primary open angle glaucoma (POAG) or chronic glaucoma is the most common type of glaucoma.
 As a chronic condition its effects occur slowly over time.
-In POAG, the drainage of the aqueous fluid from your eye doesn't happen as well as it should and this causes the pressure to rise.
-Your eye may seem perfectly normal and your eyesight will seem to be unchanged - because when the pressure starts to build up it doesn't cause you any pain - but your vision is still being damaged.
+In POAG, the drainage of the aqueous fluid from your eye does not happen as well as it should and this causes the pressure to rise.
+Your eye may seem perfectly normal and your eyesight will seem to be unchanged – because when the pressure starts to build up it does not cause you any pain – but your vision is still being damaged.

-Your peripheral vision, which is the vision you have around the edge of what you are looking directly at, gradually gets worse if you have POAG.
-As your side vision is not as sensitive as your reading vision you may not notice any changes in your sight.
+If you have POAG your peripheral vision, which is the vision you have around the edge of what you are looking directly at, gradually gets worse.
+As your side vision is not as sensitive as your central vision you may not notice any changes in your sight.
 The early loss of peripheral vision is usually in the shape of an arc a little above and/or below the centre of your vision when you look "straight ahead".
 This blank area, if the glaucoma is untreated, spreads both outwards and inwards.

-The centre of the visual field is affected last so that eventually it is like looking through a long tube - this is so-called "tunnel vision".
+The centre of your visual field is affected last so that eventually it is like looking through a long tube – this is often called "tunnel vision".
 If this rise in pressure and glaucoma is left untreated you will gradually lose the ability to see things at the side and above and below where you are looking.

 Several things increase your risk of developing POAG:

-- family: you are at a higher risk of developing glaucoma if you have a close relative who has chronic glaucoma
+- Family: you are at a higher risk of developing glaucoma if you have a close blood relative who has chronic glaucoma.

-- short sight: if you are very short sighted you have a higher risk of developing chronic glaucoma
+- Short sight: if you are very shorted sighted you have a higher risk of developing chronic glaucoma.

-The three tests are very straightforward - they don't hurt and can be done by most high street optometrists (opticians) - and they:
+The three tests are very straightforward – they do not hurt and can be done by most high street optometrists (opticians) – and they:

-- examine the back of the eye (retina), especially the area where the optic nerve leaves your eye (optic disc).
-This is done by shining a bright light into your eye from either a slit lamp, into which you place your chin or a hand-held ophthalmoscope
+- examine the retina, especially the area where the optic nerve leaves your eye (optic disc).
+This is done by shining a bright light into your eye from either a slit lamp, into which you place your chin, or a hand-held ophthalmoscope

 - test your visual field.
 This involves being shown a sequence of spots of light on a screen and you say which ones you can see.